davidhlindell/quickplot/README.md

-# quickplot
-Make pyplots from e.g. excel or csv files with as low effort as possible.
+Effortless plot of data using matplotlib.pyplot from e.g. excel or csv files